-The theories of catalysis and its applications along with some of the most recent developments in that field.
+The theories of catalysis and their applications including some of the most recent developments in that field.

-239. Laboratory Technique in Animal Nutrition.
+239. LABORATORY TECHNIQUE IN ANIMAL NUTRITION.
 2(0-6); I and II.
 Prerequisite: An acceptable course in nutrition or Chem.
 231. Dr. Hughes.
 Preparation of diet and the care of experimental animals used in the study of various nutritional problems.
 Deposit, \$10.